 Note: When working with Insert, update or delete operations from a DB2 table, DB2 adapter expects to run in transactional mode and journaling should be turned on in the DB2 table.
 Otherwise we may run into an error as “N not valid for operation” when attempting to execute the update/delete operations.

-For more information (or) to integrate Mainframe, AS400 and any enterprise system with BizTalk, visit our Business Data and Analytics capability page.
+For more information (or) to integrate Mainframe, AS400 and any enterprise system with BizTalk, learn how to modernize integration with a BizTalk upgrade.